 GABA is an inhibitory neurotransmitter and Ashwagandha enhances its activities.
 This helps inhibit anxiety which promotes relaxation and calmness.
 This way Ashwagandha aids in sleep initiation and maintenance.

-In recent years several studies have investigated the potential effect of Ashwagandha on sleep quality and duration. and overall evidence seems to suggest that Ashwagandha can be a great sleep aid.
+In recent years, several studies have investigated the potential effect of Ashwagandha on sleep quality and duration.
+And overall evidence seems to suggest that Ashwagandha can be a great sleep aid.

 For example, a double-blind study published in the Journal of Clinical Sleep Medicine (1) examined the effects of Ashwagandha on sleep in individuals with insomnia.
 Researchers found what has always been suggested by ancient traditions.
 They found that Ashwagandha significantly improved sleep quality, reduced the time it takes to fall asleep, and increased the number of hours someone sleeps.
 Apart from this, participants also felt improvement in anxiety levels and mental alertness.